wix/app-template-custom-shipping-rates/README.md

 + `WIX_APP_SECRET`: Your app's secret key.
 + `WIX_APP_JWT_KEY`: Your app's public key.

-Save these environment variables in your app code and redeploy the app.
+Save these environment variables inthe `.env` file in your app code and redeploy the app.
 When deployment is finished, your app is ready to install.

 ### Step 4 | Test the app